lukeantonfirth/magic-brief-todo/README.md

 Make sure you have `yarn` installed.
 If not, install it from [here](https://classic.yarnpkg.com/en/docs/install/).

-`git clone git@github.com:lukeantonfirth/magic-brief-todo.git`
+-`git clone git@github.com:lukeantonfirth/magic-brief-todo.git` -`cd magic-brief-todo` -`yarn`
-`cd magic-brief-todo`
-`yarn`

-yarn dev

 ## 2. Initialize Prisma and Set Up the Database

 Run the following commands to initialize Prisma with SQLite as the datasource provider, set up the database, and open Prisma Studio:

-`npx prisma init --datasource-provider sqlite`
-`npx prisma migrate dev --name init`
-`npx prisma studio` This will open up a visual of the db
+-`npx prisma init --datasource-provider sqlite` -`npx prisma migrate dev --name init` -`npx prisma studio` This will open up a visual of the db

 ## 3. Run the Development Server

 You're all set!
 Start the development server:

-`yarn dev`
+-`yarn dev`

 Open http://localhost:3000 in your browser to see the app in action.
 Open http://localhost:5555 in your browser to see the prisma schema